Ngocdung31181024645/anne/README.md

-# shelf
+# anne
-Simple eBook management software
+Anne (the Librarian) is a simple and fast eBook management utility

 ## Goals
-shelf is designed to be a simple and fast eBook management utility.
+anne is designed to be a simple and fast eBook management utility.

 ## Features
 - Supports various eBook formats<sup>*</sup>